mohan7427/BooSt/README.md

-# BoSS
+# Overview
-BoSS is a tool which is used for benchmarking of Storage system.
+BooSt is a tool to measure the performance of different types of storage systems.

+This tool is very simple to use and

+# Features:
+# Architect